dcycle/entity_inherit/README.md

 * node 2 has field_entity_inherit_parent, value "1"
 * node 1 has field field_whatever, value "hello"
 * node 1 is modified so that field_whatever changes from "hello" to "hi"
-* the current user has access to edit node 2
 * node 2's value for field_whatever changes to "hi".

 ### If an entity has a newly added value for field_entity_inherit_parent, all empty fields which exist in the parent, and are empty, are modified to contain the parent data.